nextapps-de/flexsearch/README.md

 index.where({"cat": "comedy"}, 10);
 ```

-Since the attribute "cat" was tagged (has its own index) this expression performs extremely fast.
-This is actually the fastest way to retrieve results from documents.
+Since the attribute "cat" was tagged (has its own index) this expression performs really fast.
+This is actually the fastest way to retrieve multiple results from documents.

 Search documents and also apply a where-clause:
 ```js